 - Serve clients with a much better user experience

 - Cut the maintenance costs

 - Scale your business easier

 Achieving these goals with Next JS is possible thanks to the benefits it comes with.
-You will learn more about them in the next section, so keep reading!

 Benefits of using Next JS

 Depending on your role in the company, you will be interested in different Next JS benefits which we can divide into three main categories:

 The ultimate goal of every business and its digital presence is to increase conversion rate, and consequently, sales.
 And one of the most important factors that have an impact on it is user experience.
 So the question is – how to make it truly unique and pleasant?

 Yes, you guessed it – the answer is Next JS.

 It gives you total freedom over the front-end layer, so you don’t have to limit yourself to any plugins, templates or any other restrictions of the eCommerce platform or CMS you are working with.